 Aside from potassium, there are a few other important things you should keep in mind if you’re wondering how to grow the sweetest blueberries, which should include:

-• Water: Although your blueberry bushes will need plenty of water – about an inch per week – too much moisture can negatively affect berry sweetness.
-Blueberries tend to grow huge during wet years, but they may also be bland.
+- Water: Although your blueberry bushes will need plenty of water (about an inch per week) too much moisture can negatively affect berry sweetness.
+Blueberries tend to fruit with larger berries during wet years, but they may also be bland.

-• Sunlight: Although they’re not necessarily fans of very high temperatures, blueberry shrubs love growing in full sun.
-Their fruit production can be affected if they don’t get enough light.
+- Sunlight: Although they’re not necessarily fans of very high temperatures, blueberry shrubs love growing in full sun.
+Full sun is considered 6 hours or more per day.
+Their fruit production can be affected if they don’t get enough sun and light.

-• Soil acidity: Blueberry shrubs like their soil nice and acidic, with a pH of 5 or under.
-If your soil is more alkaline, you may have to use an acidifying amendment to avoid issues.
+- Soil acidity: Blueberry shrubs like their soil fairly acidic, with a pH of 5 or under.
+If your soil is more alkaline, you may have to use an acidifying amendment.
+Although an acid soil is important, a healthy soil with a good supply of compost is equally important.

-• Harvesting: For the best flavor, you should leave your blueberries on the plant until they’re fully ready to pick.
-You can find out more about pinpointing the perfect moment in the post on how to tell when blueberries are ripe.
+- Harvesting: For the best flavor, you should leave your blueberries on the plant until they’re fully ready to pick.
+You can find out more about pinpointing the perfect moment for harvesting in the post on how to tell when blueberries are ripe.

 FAQ